Krisha: Production

 The film is based on a short film of the same name which also starred Fairchild in the titular role of Krisha.
 Many of the film's cast are relatives of Shults, including Krisha Fairchild who is Shults' aunt, his mother and grandmother, and other actors being friends of Shults.
 Bill Wise and Chris Doubek were the only non-relatives or friends cast in the film.
 A Kickstarter.com campaign was created to fund the film.
 A $10,000 goal was set, which ended on July 20, 2014, with a total of $14,260 from 64 backers.

 Principal photography began on August 2, 2014, and concluded on August 10, 2014.
 The film was shot over the course of nine days, and was filmed at Shults' parents' house.

 Release

-The film had its world premiere on March 16, 2015 at South by Southwest.
-The film had its international premiere and went onto screen at the Cannes Film Festival on May 20, 2015.
-Shortly after, A24 acquired U.S distribution rights to the film.
-The film also went onto screen at the London Film Festival on October 14, 2015. and the AFI Fest on November 7, 2015.
+The film had its world premiere at South by Southwest on March 16, 2015.
+The film had its international premiere at the Cannes Film Festival on May 20, 2015.
+Shortly after, A24 acquired U.S. distribution rights to the film.
+The film also went onto screen at the BFI London Film Festival on October 14, 2015. and the AFI Fest on November 7, 2015.
 The film was released in a limited release on March 18, 2016.
-It also received a U.S. Blu-Ray release on A24's website.